- Academic Affairs

 Blood-Borne Pathogen Exposures

-When a student is exposed to Blood-Borne Pathogens (BBP) such as needle sticks and/or human body fluids, the following procedures are to be followed.
+When a student is exposed to a needle stick injury and/or human body fluids, the following procedures are to be followed:

-- Have floor nurse draw a purple AND a gold/red top tube from the source patient (two tubes).
+- Request the floor nurse to draw a purple AND a gold/red top tube from the source patient (two tubes).

-- You will deliver the source patient's blood tubes to the 2 North Lab in the hospital along with this form.
+- Deliver the source patient's blood tubes to: 2 North Lab in the hospital along with this form.

 - Based on the risk and the source patient results, you will be offered HIV post-exposure prophylaxis (PEP).